mint-metrics/mojito-website/docs/js-delivery-customisation.md

 ---
 id: js-delivery-customisation
 title: Customise your Mojito container shared code & tracking
-sidebar_label: Add tools & tracking
+sidebar_label: Setup tools & tracking
 ---

-## Container shared code

-JS defined in `repo/lib/shared-code.js` can be accessed by any experiment in the container.
+Shared JS defined in `repo/lib/shared-code.js` can be accessed by any experiment in the container.
 It's also used to define Mojito's optional parameters, e.g. [Custom storage adaptors](#tracking-data-collection-error-handling), [Debug mode](#debug-mode) and [Exclusion rules](#default-exclusion-rule).

-### Tracking, data collection & error handling
+## Tracking, data collection & error handling

 Mojito provides hooks for 3 key events: